Leeyangee/leeya_bug/[Warning]SQL Injection in abupy v0.4.0.md

 Programmers may mistakenly use the functions in this library as part of the backend of the web application, allowing attackers to call the functions and return sensitive database data.

-The above payload is just an example, attackers can construct payload to obtain complete database sensitive information in a way similar to sql blind injection
+The above payload is just an example, attackers can construct a complex payload to obtain complete database sensitive information in a way similar to sql blind injection

 discovered by leeya_bug